NintenSAGA/DocCrawler/README.md

 ### MoodleCrawler

-Can be used to on the new Moodle website of NJU SE.
+Can be used on the new Moodle website of NJU SE.
 This will automatically scan all the courses you have joined and download their resources.

 A valid Cookies string should be provided when you run it for the first time, or when the previous cookies is invalid.